cdfoundation/foundation/blog-guidelines.md

 ## Promotion ##

-Your blog will be shared on CDF’s Twitter channel.
+Your blog will be shared on CDF’s Twitter channel and Linkedin account.
 Please feel free to retweet or share.

 ## How to submit for consideration ##